ashutoshmjain/gita/src/ananta.md

 >
 > <sup> Hari (हरि ) [Definition](https://sanskritdictionary.com/hari/279877/1) : m. (especially) Name of viṣṇu-kṛṣṇa- (in this sense thought by some to be derived from hṛ-,"to take away or remove evil or sin")  etc. </sup>

-Thus, by definition,`Hari` means the one who removes darkness, and obstacles.
-It may or may not be a person or a specific entity.
+`Hari`, thus, means the one who removes darkness, and obstacles. `Hari` may act as divinity — a discrete person — or another finite form of manifestation such as an animal, or a tool or a machine — or simply in a probabilistic fashion — a chance.
+Narratives may describe the persona in all its glory but the intent is rarely on the persona — it is on a fundamental aspect of nature.
 The underlying force that removes illusions is `Hari`.
-In `Rig Veda`, `Hari` is considered the first of all divine forces —  a synonym for `Vishnu` , and all his incarnations.
+It is the force that separates 'unreal' from 'real', from random unformed to perfectly organized.
+In `Rig Veda`, `Hari` is considered the first of all divine forces —  a synonym for `Vishnu`.
+In our sensory physical realm, `Vishnu` affirmatively acts through its incarnations that we refer to as `Avataaras` (full incarnations) or `Vibhooties` (perfections or excellence in specific fields).
+For example `Krsna` is a full incarnation of `Vishnu` but `Sama Veda` among all scriptures is also a form of `Vishnu` for it reaches the pinnacle of wisdom.

-`Vishnu`, through his incarnations, takes consciousness to ever higher levels.
-He does so  with knowledge and  intelligence —  the source of his strength.
-From `Matsyavtara` to `Krishna`, `Vishnu's` incarnations kick-start a progression in civilization.
+`Vishnu`, through his incarnations or perfections, takes consciousness to ever higher levels.
+It does so  with repeated righteous actions governed by knowledge and  intelligence —  the source of it's strength.
+From `Matsyavtara` to `Krsna`, `Vishnu's` incarnations kick-start a progression in civilization.

 <sup>  Quote from [wikipedia](https://en.wikipedia.org/wiki/Dashavatara) ...</sup>